abenteuerzeit/codecool-milestones-qualified-assessments/Fullstack-Milestone8-Csharp-VariationA/Quiz/Task.md

     c.
 Inconclusive
     **&rarr; Unsupported**

-10. You have two `List<int>` objects: expectedList and actualList.
+10. You have two `List<int>` objects: `expectedList` and `actualList`.
 You want to test whether the two lists contain the same elements, regardless of their order.

 **Which testing method you should use?**
     a. `Assert.AreEqual(expectedList, actualList)`